JulianiusM/mailbackup/README.md

 ## Features

-- Incremental extraction of attachments and message bodies from .eml files
+- Incremental extraction of attachments and message bodies from email files
 - Upload to remote storage using rclone
 - Archive rotation and integrity checking
 - SQLite-based state management

 ## Requirements

-- Python 3.11+
+- Python 3.10+
 - rclone (installed separately; not a Python package)

 ## Installation (development)

-Open a Windows Command Prompt and run:
+Open a Command Prompt and run:

 ```cmd
 python -m venv .venv